UniKatya/Milestone2_Group19/documents/Software Design Document.md

 **Figure 4:** _Nutrient Level Filter Wireframe_

 The ‘Range Filter’ Screen has a section where the user can enter the nutrient they wish to search for.
 Next to this there are minimum and maximum filters that allow the user to input a value of their choosing.
 Once entered the search will show all the foods that contain the selected nutrient that is within the range.
-This will be ordered as a list by their food name.
+This will be ordered as by their food name.
 All of this is done for simplicity and require limited actions from the user.

 <span style="color:red">This wireframe has been altered so that instead of the filtered foods to be represented as a list they are a table. </span>